arademaker/FreeLing-User-Manual/docs/modules/semgraph.md

-# Semantic Graph Extractor Module {#semantic-graph-extractor-module}
+# Semantic Graph Extractor Module

 This module will combine the information provided by the parser, the SRL, and the coreference resolution modules, and build a semantic graph encoding which events are described in the text, which are the relations between them, and which are the actors participating in those events.